 - Pain around the facial area

-The exact cause of TMJ disorder is yet to be known.
+The exact cause of Temporomandibular joint disorder is yet to be known.
 It usually involves a lot of different contributing factors and varies per person.
-Some people with TMJ also have bruxism or tend to grind their teeth habitually, but not everyone who clenches their teeth has TMJ.
+Some people with TMJ disorders also have bruxism or tend to grind their teeth habitually, but not everyone who clenches their teeth has TMJ.

-Botox by a dentist injector can be an effective alternative treatment to provide TMJ relief and other health conditions that cause jaw tension when conservative medical treatments fail.
-When your dentist injects Botox into the facial area, the product slowly relaxes the muscles and prevents it from engaging in the jaws’ unconscious movement.
+Botox by a dentist injector can be an effective alternative cosmetic treatment to provide TMJ relief and other health conditions that cause jaw tension when conservative medical treatments fail.
+When your dentist injects Botox or dermal fillers into the facial area, the product slowly relaxes the muscles and prevents it from engaging in the jaws’ unconscious movement.
 As a result, the soreness, tension, and aching are successfully addressed.

-Patients who get dental Botox for their TMJ would notice a significant improvement with their symptoms within a few days after their treatment.
-The results of Botox for TMJ relief typically lasts for three to five months, depending on how fast you metabolize the product out of your body.
+Patients who get dental botox injections for their TMJ would notice a significant improvement with their symptoms within a few days after their treatment.
+The results of Botox for Temporomandibular joint relief typically lasts for three to five months, depending on how fast you metabolize the product out of your body.

 Botox for Migraine Relief

 Migraine may seem harmless to many people, but for those who chronically suffer from episodes of attack, it is a debilitating condition that leaves them unable to move or do the things they normally would because of excruciating pain.
-Botox by a dentist can give immediate and long-lasting relief to migraine sufferers by relaxing the muscle nerves and blocking the sensory receptors that signal pain.
+Botox treatment by dental professionals can give immediate and long-lasting relief to migraine sufferers by relaxing the muscle nerves and blocking the sensory receptors that signal pain.

 Botox Works Beautifully in Tandem with Aesthetic Dentistry

-If you’re getting your teeth enhanced cosmetically, whether through dental implants, veneers, laser gum contouring, or teeth whitening, go all the way by asking your dentist for Botox on your chin or a lip filler injection to add volume and definition to your kissers.
+If you’re getting your teeth enhanced cosmetically, whether through dental implants, veneers, laser gum contouring, or teeth whitening, go all the way by asking your dental hygienist for botox treatment on your chin or a lip filler injection to add volume and definition to your kisser.
 These cosmetic injectables will perfectly compliment your dental work.

 How to Select the Right A Dentist for Your Botox Treatment

-The astounding results of Botox can speak for itself.
+The astounding results of botox injections can speak for themselves.
 However, your injector’s skill and qualification still play a pivotal role in getting the results you desire.
-That being said, choosing the right dentist to do you Botox is of utmost importance.
+That being said, choosing the right dentist to do your botox treatments is of utmost importance.

 Here are some practical tips to help you.